siglens/siglens-docs/docs/spl-docs/aggregate-functions/agg-functions.md

 The percentile functions process field values as strings

-> **Note:** The **perc** and **upperperc** functions are nondeterministic, which means that that subsequent searches using these functions over identical data can return variances in their results.
+> **Note:** The **perc** and **upperperc** functions are nondeterministic, which means that subsequent searches using these functions over identical data can return variances in their results.

 ### Usage

-You can use this function with the [stats](../stats-command.md), [timechart](../timechart-command.md), commands.
+You can use this function with the [stats](../stats-command.md) and [timechart](../timechart-command.md) commands.

 ### Differences between SigLens and Excel percentile algorithms

-If there are less than 1000 distinct values, the Splunk percentile functions use the nearest rank algorithm.
+If there are less than 1000 distinct values, the SigLens percentile functions use the nearest rank algorithm.
 See <a href="http://en.wikipedia.org/wiki/Percentile#Nearest_rank" target="_blank" rel="noopener">Nearest Rank</a>.
 Excel uses the NIST interpolated algorithm, which basically means you can get a value for a percentile that does not exist in the actual data, which is not possible for the nearest rank approach.

 ### SigLens algorithm with more than 1000 distinct values